zetatez/evolving/README.md

     # Note:
     # 1. You need to log in broker and bank account manually at least once.
-    # 2. If you want to use the email notification module, you need to open a 163 email account.
+    # 2. If you want to use the email notification module, you need to register a 163 email account.
     echo """
     <evolving>
         <trading>